Chapter 4.12

 2. All bills, claims, invoices, vouchers or other records of payment obligations, as well as records of actual disbursements showing the amount paid, the payee and the purpose for which payment is made, other than payments for social, legal or other services whose records are confidential by law.
 The nonconfidential portion, if any, of such records shall be disclosed.

-G. Email correspondence retained in the ordinary course of business and not exempt from disclosure shall be made available within three working days upon written or oral request.
+G. Email correspondence retained in the ordinary course of business and not exempt from disclosure shall be made available as provided by the California Public Records Act.
 All such email shall be maintained for two years before being destroyed.
 (Ord.
+24-03 § 4; Ord.
 05-06 § 1).

 4.12.050 Disclosure requests.